Biodynamic Agriculture - Spiritual & Mystic Perspectives Unearthed

 It's late fall in the small rural community of Woolwine, Virginia, and the surrounding landscape is still vibrant with the reds, yellows, and oranges of the soon to be slumbering trees.
 Here, among the rolling hills and patchwork of forest and farmland, there's something sacred happening that will soon be spread across the country.
 This is the home of the Josephine Porter Institute for Applied Biodynamics, and in a relatively small barn-like building in the middle of the property, six people sit on chairs in a small circle, each of them holding their own curved cow horn in one hand, and a spoon in the other.
+This is where biodynamic agriculture is theorized.

 They are all focused intently on the task at hand, which at first glance seems to be scooping up dirt from buckets next to them and carefully packing it into the horns with their spoons, stopping only to tap the horns against the oak stumps that sit in front of each of them to settle the substance deeper inside.
 They are so focused and intentional in their actions, that the act seems almost like a ritualistic group meditation.
 A not entirely pleasant smell rises from the group, and it becomes obvious that it's not soil they're stuffing into the horns; it's cow manure.

 Later, the horns will be gently buried in the ground, where they'll sit until spring, at which point they'll be lovingly dug up; just as lovingly as when they were originally nestled, with great reverence, into the earth.
-These horns, called 'Biodynamic Preparation 500' are created by the institute for sale to biodynamic farms across the United States, where the composted manure will be unpacked, added to water, and sprayed across the land with the intention of infusing the landscapes with life supporting energies and minute doses of compounds such as cytokinins that help plants grow.
+These horns, called 'Biodynamic Preparation 500' are created by the institute for sale to biodynamic agriculture farms across the United States, where the composted manure will be unpacked, added to water, and sprayed across the land with the intention of infusing the landscapes with life supporting energies and minute doses of compounds such as cytokinins that help plants grow.

 Biodynamic agriculture, considered the first large-scale sustainable farming system in the Western world, was created by Austrian philosopher, architect and esotericist Rudolf Steiner in 1924, a full two decades before organic farming was developed.
 Since his death in 1925, Steiner's spiritual movement anthroposophy has spread around the globe.
 Developed along with an alternative education system (called Waldorf education), and a branch of natural medicine (anthroposophical medicine); anthroposophy has also influenced other areas such as ethical banking, organizational development, and the arts, to name a few.
 In developing the philosophy, Steiner was heavily influenced by German mysticism, theosophy, and Gnostic Christianity, among other traditions.
 In his many talks and writings, Steiner emphasized that there is an objective and comprehensible spiritual basis for a reality that can be directly experienced through the development of our imagination and intuition, and verified by rational thought.